simon387/notes/windows/readme.md

-# windows notes
+# Window notes

 [.bat files note](bat.md)

-## how to know if windows is activated
+## How to know if windows is activated

 1. ```windows + r```
 1. digit ```cmd```